Rohan-Raidani/BookHub/README.md

 # Application APK
 I have also attached the #APK for the application with the name app-debug.apk.
-If you want to check the working of the application just download the apk in your phones and install thea pplication then use it.
+If you want to check the working of the application just download the apk in your phones and install the application then use it.